 Though public cloud vendors must take part in protecting their infrastructure, the AWS shared responsibility model makes users accountable for their applications’ security and availability.
 Under this model, AWS manages cloud security by providing features and services that AWS customers can use to secure their assets.
 AWS customers – for their part – are responsible for what security they choose to protect the availability and integrity of their cloud data, and for meeting specific requirements for protecting that data.

 Over the past few years, cloud-based backup and AWS disaster recovery has become the primary focus for enterprises’ access of critical systems in a timely fashion.
 Cloud-based recovery solutions have succeeded where traditional strategies have failed.
 Automating backup and DR has become essential as well, as it’s reduced the risk of human error that commonly occurs with manual backup and disaster recovery.

-Solutions like Cloud Protection Manager (CPM) can help resolve the limitations and challenges associated with relying on manual backup and DR. CPM automates backup and recovery via a Windows agent that consistently backs up Windows applications.
-The agent allows users to manage multiple AWS accounts, and configure policies and schedules to take automated snapshot backups.
-CPM provides enterprises with flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage backup operations.
-With CPM, you can recover volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
+Solutions like N2WS Backup & Recovery can help resolve the limitations and challenges associated with relying on manual backup and DR. N2WS automates backup and recovery via a Windows agent that consistently backs up Windows applications.
+The agent allows users to manage multiple AWS accounts, and configure policies and schedules to take automated EBS snapshots.
+N2WS provides enterprises with flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage backup operations.
+With N2WS, you can recover volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
 We invite you to check the following articles, for additional references related to this article: